algrshn/resnet50/README.md

 ### Configuration file

-Here is a walkthrough for the configuration file config.txt.
+Here is a walk-through for the configuration file config.txt.